DigitalBitsOrg/go/services/friendbot/README.md

-# Friendbot Service for the Stellar Test Network
+# Friendbot Service for the DigitalBits Test Network

 This calls out to horizon to submit the transaction